Spring Rate Calculations

 Step 1 - Fill in your Name, Phone and Email address in the boxes below.

-Step 2 - Record the Shock Absorber Type and Shock Absorber Travel in the boxes provided
+Step 2 - Record the Shock Absorber Type and Shock Absorber Travel in the boxes provided.

-Step 3 - Adjust the spring pre-load rings to obtain the required ride height (even if the springs are loose at full extension, )This is VERY IMPORTANT.;
+Step 3 - Adjust the spring pre-load rings until your car sits at the ride height you want.
+This step is very important, even if the springs are loose when the suspension is fully extended.

-Step 11 - Hit Send button
+Step 11 - Hit Send button.

 Customer Name